 People who are being recruited for IT roles operate in a different way to people who would suit a business development position.
 It’s vital that you make an effort to understand their ways of working so you can approach them appropriately and maximise your chance of having a real conversation.

 For example, job boards are now redundant when it comes to hiring developers and other sources like GitHub and StackOverflow are far more reliable for developer roles.
 StackOverflow have invested time into helping recruiters who are new to the IT recruitment role by creating useful guides to follow when it comes to recruiting on their site.

 Want to get even more tips and tricks about engaging with candidates?
-Sign up for a FREE 48 hour trial of our learning platform and start your journey towards becoming a ninja today!
+Sign up for a demo of our learning platform and start your journey towards becoming a ninja today!